Annual Review of Genetics

 The Annual Review of Genetics is an annual peer-reviewed scientific review journal published by Annual Reviews.
 It was established in 1967 and covers all topics related to the genetics of viruses, bacteria, fungi, plants, and animals, including humans.
 The current editor is Tatjana Piotrowski.
-As of 2021, Journal Citation Reports gives the journal a 2020 impact factor of 16.830, ranking it fourth out of 175 journals in the category "Genetics & Heredity".
+As of 2023, it is being published as open access, under the Subscribe to Open model.
+As of 2025, Journal Citation Reports gives the journal a 2024 impact factor of 8.6, ranking it tenth out of 191 journals in the category "Genetics & Heredity".

 History

 In 1965, the nonprofit publisher Annual Reviews surveyed geneticists to determine if there was a need for an annual journal that published review articles about recent developments in the field of genetics.
 Responses to the survey were favorable, with the first volume of the Annual Review of Genetics published two years later in 1967.
 Its inaugural editor was Herschel L. Roman.
 As of 2020, it was published both in print and electronically.

+Scope and indexing

 It defines its scope as covering various aspects of genetics, including molecular, cell, and developmental biology; behavioral genetics, population genetics, chromosome structure and transmission, gene function and expression, mutation and DNA repair, genomics, and immunogenetics.
 Various organisms are considered, including viruses, bacteria, fungi, plants, and animals.
-As of 2022, Journal Citation Reports gives the journal a 2021 impact factor of 13.826.
 It is abstracted and indexed in Scopus, Science Citation Index Expanded, MEDLINE, Embase, and Academic Search, among others.